sara-sabr/ITStrategy/_posts/en/2020-11-17-FWD50-in-the-open.md

 - Ann-Marie Cavanagh, Deputy Government Chief Digital Office and Deputy Chief Executive Digital Public Service, New Zealand, shared her governments [Digital Strategy](https://www.digital.govt.nz/digital-government/strategy/strategy-summary/strategy-for-a-digital-public-service/) and [Digital Inclusion Outcomes Framework](https://www.digital.govt.nz/dmsdocument/167~digital-inclusion-outcomes-framework/html) during her talk on COVID-19 and Economic Recovery: New Zealand's lessons learnt on digital inclusion and resilience.
 - The folks who participated on the Can the Platform Be Of Service? - The Commitment To Person-centred Design When Adopting Tech Models In The Public Sector, made the highlights of their presentation available in this ['Can the platform be of service' miro board](https://miro.com/app/board/o9J_kg8Sr3c=/).

-In a great example of the community working openly, a google doc was spontaneously created by a FWD50 attendee to capture all the books that were mentioned by speakers.
+In a great example of the community working openly, a Google Document was spontaneously created by a FWD50 attendee to capture all the books that were mentioned by speakers.
 This [list of books](https://docs.google.com/document/d/1Kyq80aMy_a6wnOdaHgzYLqSaqKfmjMmBdDnXKy6N4YQ/edit#heading=h.kr7a4cpsy27s) was shared with all attendees and anyone could add to it when a book was mentioned.

 Some articles and other documents/tools that were shared by speakers include: